Type-Based Termination for Futures: Introduction

-The type phrases $\exists j.\?(j<i).A$ and $\forall j.\bang(j<i).A$ constitute \emph{bounded quantifiers}, so the $\succc$ branch of $\nat[i]$ produces a value at some height $j<i$ whereas the $\tail$ branch of $\str_A[i]$ can produce the remainder of the stream at any depth $j<i$ when demanded.
-Remarkably, the behavior of the quantifiers determines that $\nat[i]$ and $\str_A[i]$ are inductive resp.\ coinductive types.
-Eliminating data of type $\nat[i]$ either gives zero or a $\nat[j]$ at height $j<i$; recursing on it produces the size sequence $i>j>\ldots$ that eventually terminates, agreeing with the strong induction principle for natural numbers.
-Dually, introducing codata of type $\str_A[i]$ requires producing its $\head$ but also its $\tail$ at an arbitrary depth $j<i$.
-Doing so by recursion produces the same wellfounded size sequence, agreeing with the coinduction principle for streams.
-In section 4, we will see that this conception of recursive types corresponds semantically to \emph{inflationary} and \emph{deflationary} (collectively, \emph{flationary}) \emph{fixed points} \cite{Abel2012fics}.
-In either case, a recursive programs terminates if its call graph generates a wellfounded sequence of sizes in each code path.
+The phrases $\phi\land\ldots$ and $\phi\implies\ldots$ are \emph{constrained types}, so that the $\succc$ branch of $\nat[i]$ produces a $\nat$ at height $i-1$ \emph{when} $i>0$ whereas the $\tail$ branch of $\str_A[i]$ can produce the remainder of the stream at depth $i-1$ \emph{assuming} $i>0$.
+Starting from $\nat[i]$, recursing \emph{on}, for example, $\nat[i-1]$ ($i>0$ is assumed during \emph{elimination} so that $i-1$ is well-defined) produces the size sequence $i>i-1>i-2>\ldots$ that eventually terminates at $0$, agreeing with the (strong) induction principle for natural numbers.
+Dually, starting from $\str_A[i]$, recursing \emph{into} $\str_A[i-1]$ (again, $i>0$ is assumed during \emph{introduction} so that $i-1$ is well-defined) produces the same well-founded sequence of sizes, agreeing with the coinduction principle for streams.
+In either case, a recursive program terminates if its call graph generates a well-founded sequence of sizes in each code path.
+Most importantly, the behavior of constraint conjunction and implication during elimination and introduction encodes induction and coinduction, respectively.
 To see how sizes are utilized in the definition of recursive programs, consider the type signatures below.
-We will define the contents of these programs in the next section.
+We will define the code of these programs in Example \ref{ex:odd-even}.

-\begin{example}[Evens and odds I] Glossing over the details of our typing judgment for the moment, given a stream of arbitrarily desired depth indicated by the universal quantifier, the following definitions project its even- and odd-indexed substreams at any depth $i$.
+\begin{exa}[Evens and odds I] Postponing the details of our typing judgment for the moment, the signature below describes definitions that project the even- and odd-indexed substreams \textcolorbf{blue}{(referred to by $y$)} of some input stream \textcolorbf{blue}{(referred to by $x$)} at half of the original depth.
+Note that indexing begins at zero.